 Rothenburg is in the region of Franconia, a part of Bavaria.
 Most of the buildings were in place by 1400.
 The city was established in 1142, but destroyed in 1356.
 Two pompous gates can still be seen, the Markus Tower and the White Tower.
 In the center city I saw a few Patrizier houses, where the Gilded residents used to live

 Entering Rothenburg o.
 T. is like stepping back in time.
 The town’s historic center, Altstadt, is a delight to explore, with its cobblestone streets, colorful half-timbered houses, and charming squares.
 Plönlein, one of Rothenburg’s most famous sights, is a small square flanked by two towers, the Siebers Tower and the Kobolzell Gate Tower.
-This idyllic setting has been featured in countless photographs and is emblematic of the town’s medieval charm.
+This idyllic setting has been featured in my photographs and is emblematic of the town’s medieval charm.

 According to a legend, in the 17th century during the Thirty Years’ War, Rothenburg ob der Tauber was under siege.
 The enemy general offered to spare the city and end the siege if the mayor could drink an entire mug of wine in one go.